m32/cefct/README.md

 - cefapp-vercheck.py

-If you want to check the operation of another version of CEF, you will have to download its standard distribution and generate the required files.
+If you want to check the operation of another version of CEF, you will have to download its distribution and generate the required files.
-The commands ./cefcapi.sh (linux) and cefcapi.cmd (windows) are used for this purpose, but first create a soft link from cef_binary .... to the cef directory and prepare the cefclient file (cefclient.exe)